 In this article, we’ll review the three best meal planning apps and provide specifications to help you choose the best one for your lifestyle and goals.

-When you hear the word “meal plan,” two people spring to mind: college students and bodybuilders.
-But meal plans are no longer just for the swole or the swipe; you can now plan an entire week for yourself or your family without ever leaving your couch (talk about convenience).
+When you hear the word “meal plan,” two people may spring to mind: college students and bodybuilders.
+But meal plans are no longer just for the swole or the scholars; you can now plan an entire week for yourself or your family without ever leaving your couch (talk about convenience).
 This growing trend ensures that you don’t have to lift a finger until the preparation stage, from planning to shopping and delivery.

 If your typical weeknight dinner plans include eating out or rummaging through the fridge for leftovers (no judgment, we are all guilty), using a meal planning app is worth a shot.

 But first: why is it important to plan your meals?

 Meal planning is the simple act of taking the time to plan any number of your meals for the week.

 While this traditionally was done with pen and paper, often with the help of a costly nutritionist, modern meal planning apps and services leverage academic research to make it easier to keep your whole family fed – healthily and deliciously – all week long.
 It’s challenging to find time to plan with an insanely busy life balancing family, work, exercise, social activities, and side hustles.
 It’s no wonder that too often we find ourselves staring into the bottom of our freezer, wondering which bag is the least freezer-burned.

 If you’re ready for a change, we promise there’s a meal planning service that can help you save time, money, lose weight, eat healthier, or expand your recipe repertoire.
 While each app is unique in its own way, most of these subscription services streamline meal planning, with others even offering shopping and ingredient delivery.
 This article will help you determine the best one for your situation.